-In March 2014 I was delighted to be awarded the Licentiateship Distinction from the Royal Photographic Society following the sucessful submission of a panel of ten images.
+In March 2014 I was awarded the Licentiateship Distinction from the Royal Photographic Society following the successful submission of a panel of ten images.

-In February 2016 and 2017, I was honoured to receive a Commended Award in the prestigious Scottish Landscape Photographer of the Year Competition and feature in the associated books – The Scottish Landscape Photographer of the Year Collections 2 & 3.
-In 2018, I had one of my images shortlisted which will feature in the e-book version of the Competition.
+In February 2016 and 2017, I received Commended Awards for the in the prestigious Scottish Landscape Photographer of the Year Competition and they feature in the associated books – Collections 2 & 3.
+In 2018, I had one of my images shortlisted which is featured in the e-book version of the Competition.

 I am happy to quote for bespoke projects including for corporate clients.
 In the past I have undertaken projects for GLive and The Swan at High Wycombe, and INDO Lighting Ltd. I have currently supplied images for the Kennel Club to use in collaboration with NOAH and for a Scottish Greenbelt action group.